CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 Test Plotting
 ----------------

-The CICE scripts include a script (``timeseries.csh``) that will generate timeseries figures from a diagnostic output file.
+The CICE scripts include two scripts (``timeseries.csh`` and ``timeseries.py``) that will generate timeseries figures from a diagnostic output file.

+To use the ``timeseries.py`` script, the following requirements must be met:

+* Python v2.7 or later
+* numpy Python package
+* matplotlib Python package
+* datetime Python package

+For informatino regarding configuring the Python environment, see CodeCompliance_.

-When running a test suite, the ``timeseries.csh`` script is automatically copied to the suite directory.
+When running a test suite, the ``timeseries.csh`` and ``timeseries.py`` scripts are automatically copied to the suite directory.
-If the ``timeseries.csh`` script is to be used on a test or case that is not a part of a test suite, users will need to run the ``timeseries.csh`` script from the tests directory (``./configuration/scripts/tests/timeseries.csh ./path/``), or copy it to a local directory.
+If the timeseries scripts are to be used on a test or case that is not a part of a test suite, users will need to run the scripts from the tests directory (e.g., ``./configuration/scripts/tests/timeseries.csh ./path/``), or copy it to a local directory.
 When used with the test suites or given a path, it needs to be run in the directory above the particular case being plotted, but it can also be run on isolated log files in the same directory, without a path.